awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/example-policies.md

 ## Example policy: Basic MediaConvert user policy<a name="example-policy-basic-mediaconvert-user-policy"></a>

 The following example policy grants the basic permissions that a user needs to operate AWS Elemental MediaConvert\.
 If you are using encryption, or if your Amazon S3 buckets have default encryption enabled, you need additional permissions\.
-For more information, see [Data protection for AWS Elemental MediaConvert](using-encryption.md)\.
+For more information, see [Protecting your media assets with encryption and DRM using AWS Elemental MediaConvert](using-encryption.md)\.

 ```
 {